iPhone 13 Pro Max

 The Galaxy J line is the entry-level, budget friendly option.
 They aren't quite as cheap as some other manufacturers' budget handsets, but in return you get the Samsung stamp of quality – and a mobile phone that feels more expensive than it actually is.
 If you don't use your smartphone for much more than the basics, this is a very valid option.

-Following the success of the original, Apple re-released an all new SE in 2020.
-It's by far the brand's most affordable smartphone at £399, offers a 4.7-inch HD display (1,344 x 750 pixels), one 12Mp wide-angle rear camera lens and a single front 7Mp front camera.
+Following the success of the original, Apple re-released an all new SE in 2020 and then again in 2022.
+It's by far the brand's most affordable smartphone with the 2022 model starting at £419.
+It offers a 4.7-inch HD display (1,344 x 750 pixels), Apple's A15 chipset, one 12Mp wide-angle rear camera lens and a single front 7Mp front camera.
 It's already proven popular among those who don't like larger phones.
 Read our for more.

-Hot on the heels of the SE, the Mini arrived.
-It's still a relatively small phone, at 5.4-inches display size, but it's packing far more advanced features that are more comparable to the iPhone 12.
+Hot on the heels of the 12 Mini the 13 Mini arrived.
+It's still a relatively small phone, at 5.4-inches display size, but it's packing far more advanced features that are more comparable to the iPhone 13.
 You'll find a higher resolution 2,340 x 1,080 display and dual 12MP rear cameras (including ultra-wide), along with a powerful processor.
-It's not cheap though –£699, so is more suited to those who want a premium phone in a compact size.
+It's not cheap though –£679, so is more suited to those who want a premium phone in a compact size.
 Read our for more.

 Each and every mobile phone that passes through our test labs is subjected to the same set of tough lab tests.
 This enables us to compare them side-by-side and tell you which are worthy of your money.
 You can use our test results to avoid slow phones that can't take decent photos, and instead spend your money on a good-quality model that won't constantly need recharging.

 We examine everything, including processor speed, screen and camera quality, battery life and call quality.